michaellian0422/Tic-tac-toe-Turn-based-network-game-/README.md

 Reamrks:

-*The server will accept connection only after the player inputted their name *The player who inputted his/her name first will be the player to move first
+*The server will accept connection only after the player inputted their name<br/>
+*The player who inputted his/her name first will be the player to move first